VA Disability Rating Schedule Guide

 VA disability ratings range from 0% to 100% in 10% increments (0%, 10%, 20%, 30%, etc.).
 These ratings reflect the severity of your service-connected condition and its functional impairment on your ability to work and perform daily activities.

-A 2.5% Cost of Living Adjustment has been applied to all 2025 VA disability payments to maintain purchasing power.
+A 2.8% Cost of Living Adjustment applies to VA disability compensation rates effective December 1, 2025, to maintain purchasing power.

 Combined Ratings